 Note that the right-hand side of Eq.~\eqref{scalar} is necessarily symmetric by exchange of the indices $\alpha$ and $\beta$.
 Finally, imposing the invariance of the action \eqref{action} by reparametrization of the worldline, we find that the Lagrangian must be a homogeneous function of degree one in the velocity $u^\alpha$ and rotation tensor $\omega^{\alpha\beta}$.
 Applying Euler's theorem to the function $L(u^\alpha,\omega^{\alpha\beta})$ immediately gives

-where the functions $p_\alpha(u,\omega)$ and $S_{\alpha\beta}(u,\omega)$ must be reparametrization invariant.
+where the functions $p_\alpha(u,\omega)$ and $S_{\alpha\beta}(u,\omega)$ must be parametrization invariant.
 Note that, at this stage, their explicit expressions are not known.
-They will be specified only when a spin supplementary condition is imposed, see Eq.~\eqref{SSC} below.
+They will be specified only when a spin supplementary condition is imposed, see \eqref{SSC}.

 We now investigate the unconstrained variations of the action \eqref{action} with respect to the dynamical variables $e_A^{\phantom{A}\alpha}$, $y^\alpha$ and the metric.
 First, we vary it with respect to the tetrad $e_A^{\phantom{A}\alpha}$ while keeping the position $y^\alpha$ fixed.
 A worry is that we must have a way to distinguish intrinsic variations of the tetrad from variations which are induced by a change of the metric $g_{\alpha\beta}$.
 This is conveniently solved by decomposing the variation $\delta e_A^{\phantom{A}\beta}$ according to